KS10FPGA/Minnow/README.md

 # PDP-10 KT20 Minnow

 In 2009, I started a to think about an FPGA-based implementation of the KT20 Minnow.
-I spent some time on the  before I decided to move to something simpler.
+This was my first attempt at a non-trivial VHDL project and I spent some time on this design before I decided to move to something simpler.
+Eventually I created a PDP-8 in VHDL and then started the KS10 FPGA in Verilog.

-This repository was create to archive this information.
+This repository was created to archive this information.
+Maybe someone will find it useful in the future.

+Regards,

+Rob Doyle (doyle at cox dot net)

 ## What was Minnow?